 At MPHA, Becca has played a key role in growing the organization’s membership, engaging public health stakeholders and policymakers, and sustaining the organization financially.
 She serves as primary staff for MPHA’s Board of Directors.
 Becca comes from a long line of Mainers, and was raised in Southern Maine.
-Currently, Becca also serves as Senior Research Associate at the University of Southern Maine’s Cutler Institute for Health and Social Policy.
 She received her Ph.D. in Food Policy and Applied Nutrition, specializing in Nutrition Interventions and Obesity Prevention, from Tufts University’s Friedman School of Nutrition Science and Policy, where she earned a USDA Doctoral Fellowship in Obesity.
 She received her M.P.H. with a concentration in Social and Behavioral Sciences from the Yale School of Public Health and her B.A. in Communications from The George Washington University.
 Becca enjoys spending time outside with her family and friends, her family’s dog, Karla, and exploring all the beautiful places of Maine.

-Heather is MPHA’s Membership Manager, having taken on the role in January 2022 (previously serving as MPHA’s Membership Manager since 2019).
+Heather is MPHA’s Membership and Engagement Director, having taken on the role in January 2022 (previously serving as MPHA’s Membership Manager since 2019).
 Heather comes to this position with a breadth of member engagement, database management, and coalition building experience, working most recently for Maine Cancer Foundation and leading Maine’s statewide cancer coalition.

 Prior to her work in cancer prevention, Heather worked for The Opportunity Alliance in youth substance use prevention, working with local schools, police departments, and community partners to reduce youth substance use.
 She also led intervention programs for youth and their parents and worked with medical providers on substance use screening implementation.
 With more than ten years of experience in public health, Heather has also worked in the areas of physical activity and active living, and health care payment and system reform.
 Heather earned her Master of Public Health from The George Washington University and her Bachelor of Arts in Political Science and Policy Studies from Syracuse University.
 She is currently a member of the NRCM Rising Leadership Team, NRCM’s Diversity, Equity, Inclusion and Justice Committee and the Network of the National Library of Medicine Region 7 Executive Advisory Board.